Alejogb1/job-board/blog-data/how-does-execution-mode-affect-intra-op-and-inter-op-thread-counts-in-onnxruntime-nodejs.md

 id: "how-does-execution-mode-affect-intra-op-and-inter-op-thread-counts-in-onnxruntime-nodejs"
 ---

-Alright, let's talk about execution modes and their impact on thread counts within ONNXRuntime for Node.js.
+, let's talk about execution modes and their impact on thread counts within ONNXRuntime for Node.js.
 It's a topic I've tangled with extensively, especially back when I was optimizing inference pipelines for a large-scale image processing project using node.js, and believe me, it's more nuanced than it might initially appear.
 The execution mode fundamentally alters how ONNXRuntime leverages underlying hardware, directly influencing both intra-op and inter-op parallelism.

 First off, let’s establish some definitions.
 Intra-op parallelism refers to the ability of ONNXRuntime to parallelize the execution of individual operators within an ONNX graph.
 Think of it as breaking down a single, computationally heavy node—like a large matrix multiplication—into smaller tasks that can be processed concurrently.
-Inter-op parallelism, on the other hand, is about running *different* operators or independent subgraphs at the same time.
+Inter-op parallelism, on the other hand, is about running _different_ operators or independent subgraphs at the same time.
 This effectively allows the framework to exploit multiple processors by pushing through the computation pipeline simultaneously, rather than serially.

 Now, the magic (or rather, the controlled chaos) is how you configure ONNXRuntime's execution mode.
 In Node.js, this boils down to using the `InferenceSession` object and its `options` argument.
 The key here is the `executionMode` property.
 We've primarily got two paths: `SEQUENTIAL` and `PARALLEL`.
 The default behavior, if not explicitly specified, can vary across versions of the library, but it's common to find it defaults to sequential execution for simpler models on less performant machines.